Vulnerability Disclosure Policy (VDP)

 If at any point researchers are uncertain whether to continue testing, researchers must engage with DOJ OCIO at the email address provided below before conducting any further testing.

-Any services not explicitly identified here are considered out-of-scope and are not authorized for testing.
-The scope of DOJ assets subject to this policy will be updated regularly.
+This policy applies to all DOJ-managed systems and services that are accessible from the Internet.
+This includes the registered domain name - DOJ.gov.
 If a researcher is unsure whether a system is in scope or not, contact DOJ at Responsible_Disclosure@usdoj.gov before starting any testing (or at the security contact for the system’s domain name listed in the .gov WHOIS).

 If a vulnerability is discovered, researchers must provide a detailed summary of the vulnerability, including the following: